U.S. flag

 Suggestive Findings

-X-linked hyper IgM syndrome (HIGM1) should be suspected in any male presenting with Pneumocystis jirovecii pneumonia, persistent Cryptosporidium diarrhea, recurrent upper- and lower-respiratory tract bacterial infections, neutropenia, sclerosing cholangitis, and associated bile duct tumors with the following laboratory abnormalities:
+CD40 ligand deficiency should be suspected in any male presenting with Pneumocystis jirovecii pneumonia, persistent Cryptosporidium diarrhea, recurrent upper- and lower-respiratory tract bacterial infections, neutropenia, or sclerosing cholangitis and associated bile duct tumors with the following laboratory abnormalities:

 • Normal or elevated serum concentrations of IgM

-• Number and distribution of T, B, and NK lymphocyte subsets
+• Normal number and distribution of T, B, and NK lymphocyte subsets

 Establishing the Diagnosis

-The diagnosis of HIGM1 is established in a male proband with typical clinical and laboratory findings by identification of a hemizygous pathogenic (or likely pathogenic) variant in CD40LG on molecular genetic testing (see Table 1).
+The diagnosis of CD40 ligand deficiency is established in a male proband with typical clinical and laboratory findings and a hemizygous pathogenic (or likely pathogenic) variant in CD40LG identified by molecular genetic testing (see Table 1).

-The diagnosis of HIGM1 is extremely rare in a female, as heterozygous females are typically asymptomatic unless there is skewed X-chromosome inactivation (see Clinical Description).
+The diagnosis of CD40 ligand deficiency is extremely rare in females, as heterozygous females are typically asymptomatic unless there is skewed X-chromosome inactivation (see Clinical Description, Heterozygous Females).

-Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
-Reference to "pathogenic variants" in this section is understood to include likely pathogenic variants.
+Note: (1) Per American College of Medical Genetics and Genomics / Association for Molecular Pathology variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
+Reference to "pathogenic variants" in this GeneReview is understood to include likely pathogenic variants.
 (2) Identification of a hemizygous CD40LG variant of uncertain significance does not establish or rule out the diagnosis.
+(3) Functional analysis by flow cytometry (see Additional Confirmatory Testing) and advanced computation analysis [Pazhanisamy et al 2023] have been used to clarify variants of uncertain significance.

 Option 1

-When the phenotypic and laboratory findings suggest the diagnosis of HIGM1 syndrome, molecular genetic testing approaches can include single-gene testing or use of a multigene panel:
+When the phenotypic and laboratory findings suggest the diagnosis of CD40 ligand deficiency syndrome, molecular genetic testing approaches can include single-gene testing or use of a multigene panel.

 • Single-gene testing.
-Sequence analysis of CD40LG is performed first to detect small intragenic deletions/insertions and missense, nonsense, and splice site variants.
+Sequence analysis of CD40LG can detect missense, nonsense, and splice site variants and small intragenic deletions/insertions.
 Note: Depending on the sequencing method used, single-exon, multiexon, or whole-gene deletions/duplications may not be detected.
 If no variant is detected by the sequencing method used, the next step is to perform gene-targeted deletion/duplication analysis to detect exon and whole-gene deletions or duplications.

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.